dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 Module user interface
 =====================

-The SEPAL interface and the SEPAL-SDG 15.4.2 :sub:`beta` module
+The SEPAL interface and the SEPAL-SDG 15.4.2 module
 ---------------------------------------------------------------

 New SEPAL users are recommended to familiarize themselves with the SEPAL interface, main tools, functionalities and workflows (for more information, see `SEPAL documentation <https://docs.sepal.io/en/latest/setup/presentation.html#sepal-interface>`_).

 Setting up a SEPAL instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-SEPAL applications such as the SEPAL-SDG 15.4.2 :sub:`beta` tool make use of instances (computational/processing units); running them will use your SEPAL computing resources.
+SEPAL applications such as the SEPAL-SDG 15.4.2 tool make use of instances (computational/processing units); running them will use your SEPAL computing resources.

 Selecting an app automatically initiates the smallest instance to run the SEPAL sandbox.

 However, in some cases, especially where more powerful processing is required, you might need larger instances.
-For this reason, you may need to manually set up a larger SEPAL instance before running the SEPAL-SDG 15.4.2 :sub:`beta` tool.
+For this reason, you may need to manually set up a larger SEPAL instance before running the SEPAL-SDG 15.4.2 tool.

 To manually set up an instance: